When you think of “medicine” what is the first thing that comes to mind?

 If you are to take all of these directions into consideration they can provide a developmental map of your “Self.”
 Born in the East as a Spirit in a body you move through the Southeast toward the south in order to form your DNA, ancestry, cultural socialization and the emotional and mental “marks” that create your personality.
 The beliefs you’re left with, learned abilities and thought systems are what form the “unconscious” part of yourself that is the essence of the “Southwest” which creates your “dream reality.”

 In the West’s dream reality, we manifest our inner world in our work, with our family, and with our friends.
 For a time we live complacently, until dusk sets in and we begin experiencing a “crisis” (often in midlife, but depending on our Soul Age it can be earlier).
-The setting of the sun in the West is a moment of “awakening” that provides us with the opportunity to re-assess our lives and whether they are out of balance with our soul.
+The setting of the sun in the West is a moment of “spiritual awakening” that provides us with the opportunity to re-assess our lives and whether they are out of balance with our soul.
 It is in listening to, and honoring, the “awakening” process that we progress Northwest toward introspection where we discover the “rules” and “laws” (Karma) that we hold within that have made us arrive where we are.

 It’s only by completing this process that we can work toward finding harmony, fulfillment and creativity in our lives.
-By heeding the call of the soul in the West, and learning the lessons of the North, and making our journey back to the East, we can be more aligned and in-tune with our “Higher Selves,” “True Nature” or “Authenticity.”
+By heeding the call of the soul in the West, and learning the lessons of the North, and making our journey back to the East, we can be more aligned and in-tune with our “Higher Selves,” “True Nature” or “Authentic Self.”

 Every aspect of the wheel is interconnected, and represents Wholeness.
 For example, if you work on your core wounds in the South, you will change some of your erroneous beliefs in the North.
 Similarly, the Medicine Wheel can help you see how imbalanced you are.